stoplightio/elements/docs/getting-started/dev-portal/react.md

 npx create-react-app my-dir --template @stoplight/elements-dev-portal
 ```

-Then, run `cd my-dir` and `yarn start` and to see a basic Elements Dev Portal website in the browser.
+Then, run `cd my-dir` and `yarn start` to see a basic Elements Dev Portal website in the browser.

 When the server has started, navigate to `http://localhost:3000` to see Elements Dev Portal rendering an [example Git project](https://github.com/stoplightio/studio-demo).
 Follow the instructions below to change your `projectId` and load up one of your projects.

 ## Manual Setup